sagemathinc/cocalc_tutorial/interactions/interactions.md

 If one of your collaborators updates a notebook, the rest can see the changes as they are being made (similar to Google Docs).

 ## Creating a shared project
 You can create a common shared project for your course.
-Think of a shared project to be your private course website for the students with automatic forum and code support.
+Think of a shared project as your private course website for the students with automatic forum and code support.
 By default everybody (collaborators and students) will have **write** access to the project and its associated files.

 To create a shared project you need to go to your **.course** file and click on the **Shared Project** button.